 Intel on Wednesday launched its new 3rd Gen “Ice Lake” Xeon Scalable processors for data centers around the world including in India.

-The new processors are optimized to power the industry’s broadest range of workloads — from the cloud to the network to the intelligent edge, Intel said.
+Intel said that the new processors are optimized to power the industry’s broadest range of workloads — from the cloud to the network to the intelligent edge.

 Leveraging Intel 10 nanometer (nm) process technology, the latest processors deliver up to 40 cores per processor and up to 2.65 times higher average performance gain compared with a five-year-old system, the company said.